-federal criminal law violated, there is a strong and overriding public policy that supports the prompt and immediate notification of the police/law enforcement of the possible commission of a federal crime.
-18 U.S.C. § White-collar 1513(e). criminals do not have the right to have their employers notified of their crimes prior to the alerting federal law enforcement of said crimes.
-Inducing such a delay would constitute an obstruction of justice and would not serve the public interest. suspected criminal has the right to prior notification that his or her wrongdoing may be reported to the police.
+This provision must exempt reports related to potential violations of federal law.
+If any employee believes that a federal criminal law was violated, there is a strong and overriding public policy that supports the prompt and immediate notification of the police/law enforcement of the possible commission of a federal crime.
+18 U.S.C. § 1513(e).
+White-collar criminals do not have the right to have their employers notified of their crimes prior to the alerting federal law enforcement of said crimes.
+Inducing such a delay would constitute an obstruction of justice and would not serve the public interest.
+No suspected criminal has the right to prior notification that his or her wrongdoing may be reported to the police.
 The report should happen immediately and can happen confidentially.
-Any rule that promotes or mandates the notification prior wrongdoers of their crimes could and would result in the destruction of evidence and/or cover-up of illegalities.
+Any rule that promotes or mandates the prior notification of wrongdoers of their crimes could and would result in the destruction of evidence and/or a cover-up of illegalities.

-unquestionable It is an mandate of public policy that law enforcement should be notified at the earliest possible moment of any reasonably suspected violation of law.
-No one would argue or promote any rule or regulation that could in any manner result in the delay of law enforcement notification of crimes such as rape, bribery, money laundering, theft extortion.
-The same rules apply to criminals who are wealthy or powerful, whose crimes are committed, not in the streets, but in the corporate offices of publicly traded companies.
+It is an unquestionable mandate of public policy that law enforcement should be notified at the earliest possible moment of any reasonably suspected violation of law.
+No one would argue or promote any rule or regulation that could in any manner result in the delay of law enforcement notification of crimes such as rape, bribery, money laundering, theft or extortion.
+The same rules apply to criminals who are wealthy or powerful, or whose crimes are committed, not in the streets, but in the corporate offices of publicly traded companies.
 Furthermore, corporations do not have the right to conduct initial investigations of criminal activity.
-They do not have the right to have t heir corporate compliance or legal departments investigate such conduct prior to the notification of the police or other enforcement law officials.
+They do not have the right to have t heir corporate compliance or legal departments investigate such conduct prior to the notification of the police or other law enforcement officials.